rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 ### Breaking changes / deprecation process

-The primary breaking change is the token ``signature`` is becomming a keyword.
+The primary breaking change is the token ``signature`` is becoming a keyword.
 Existing code that uses it would need to rename existing symbols and variables but nothing requiring major changes.

 ### Examples